time2fishman/nightwatch-introduction-part1/README.md

 1. Complex chains of calculations should be possible
    * 12 + 2 / 42 - 3, take the result and continue, '%' * 530, etc
    * At least one test should be completed with a set of at least 40 button presses

+Now that we have setup out of the way, and you've had a chance to review the app's requirements, we can start in on actually testing it.

 ## Step 1